-The infusion center, which is located across from the hospital in the Lone Tree Medical Center, has one main room with two infusion chairs, one bed, and two private infusion rooms.
+The infusion center, which is located on the second floor of the hospital, has five infusion chairs in two separate rooms.
 All rooms have flat screen TVs and afford privacy, offering an option of having up to two family members present if desired.

 Patients requiring infusions several hours in length are provided lunch from the hospital cafeteria.

 The infusion center’s mission it to provide optimal IV infusions of medication and blood products ordered by the patient’s physician in a professional, courteous, and friendly environment.
 Compassionate nurses and pharmacists work together as a team to educate and care for each patient.

 The infusion center can be reached by calling 812-847-6171.

 Infusion therapy is the term often used for the administration of medication through a needle or catheter.
 Infusion therapy can be used to treat diseases or conditions.
 It can also be used to counteract the side effects of treatments.

 You can learn more in our online health library

 Meet the Greene County General Hospital Infusion Center nurses, Denise Gambill, Denise Collins, and Kristen Dunkerly.

 These nurses have a combined experience of more than 50 years of nursing.
 They bring nursing degrees (RN and BSN) and have certifications in Chemotherapy and Advanced Cardiac Life Support.